4skl/ctrlztree-undotree-vscode/README.md

 CtrlZTree brings tree-based undo/redo functionality to VS Code, inspired by the [undotree for Vim](https://github.com/mbbill/undotree).
 Unlike traditional linear undo/redo that loses alternative edit paths, CtrlZTree preserves all your editing history in a branching tree structure.

-This project is based on the original [CtrlZTree](https://github.com/4skl/CtrlZTree) concept, adapted specifically for VS Code.

 ## ✨ Features

 ### 🌳 Tree-Based History